 1. What is counseling?

 Counseling is a specialized field branched out of the disciplines such as Psychology, Social Work, Psychiatry and Guidance.
-A Physician takes care of our Physical Health and a Counselor takes care of Mental Health.
-Counseling is NOT simply advising but helping people to help themselves.
-This involves a Professional relationship between a counselor and a client in which the client is trained to take care of his mental health.
+A Medical doctor takes care of our Physical Health and a Counselor takes care of Mental Health.
+Counseling is NOT advices/suggestions but helping people to help themselves.
+This involves a Professional relationship between a counselor and a client in which the client is helped to become aware of one’s own thoughts, feelings and behavior thereby correct it on his/her own.
+Advice and suggestions will make the people dependent on the person who is offering it.
+Counseling will make people self-dependent.

 2. Who is a counselor?